Jonathan Tammuz

 Description

-This course is designed for students who are directing actors and performers in film, video, animation, performance webisodes and/or interactive media.
+This course is designed for students who are directing actors and performers in film + screen arts and animation projects.
 Students will learn language and techniques to elicit and improve performance, as well as improvisation skills, and audition and rehearsal procedures.
 Teaching methods include lectures, demonstrations, and class exercises on acting and directing, with a focus on defining the kind of performance desired, and what techniques to use to achieve that goal.
-Physical movement, body language, and voice development will be explored in creating believable and authentic characters.
+Physical movement, body language, and voice development will be explored in creating authentic characters.

 Pre-requisites